 Ask for Help

 You have the right to fully understanding the results of your psychological report.
-Feel free to book an appointment with a psychologist or whomever administered the exam to have someone walk you through the results.
+Feel free to book an appointment with your psychologist or whomever administered the exam to have someone walk you through the results.
 Do not be ashamed, as many reports are difficult to understand.

 Keep an Open Mind

 Psychological tests are great tools in the world of psychology, especially when trying to determine a diagnosis.
 If the results are not what you anticipated or desire, understand that there are limits to assessments.
 Speak to your psychologist about other options.
 Also keep an open mind about the recommendations listed at the end of the report.
-Even though, you may disagree or doubt the final diagnosis, the recommendations may be very helpful.
+Even though you may disagree or doubt the final diagnosis, the recommendations may be very helpful.
 Give them a try before dismissing the findings of the report.

 Related reading: